AbiArya/assignment3/README.md

 * There are some non-UTC characters in the given CSV, and as a result, these characters end up in our output as well.
 This causes problems if we dump the stdout output of our program into a text file and open it in gedit.
 We are assuming that, because there are non-UTC chars in the given CSV, this is not a problem.

-* Server code was compiled using "gcc -lpthread server.c -o server".
+* Server code was compiled using "gcc -lpthread sorter_server.c -o server".
 After running the server, you run the client.
-Client compilation command used was "gcc -lpthread client.c -o client"
+Client compilation command used was "gcc -lpthread sorter_client.c -o client"

 * Certain rows in the given CSV have movie titles or other columns with lots of trailing spaces.
 These are printed as is --- we trim them when sorting, but when outputting, the spaces are still there.
 We are assuming this is fine.

 * ***Server does not free its allocated memory after each dump request.***

+* We ran into an error where if the ulimit is exceeded, we get a "too many files open" error.
+We were assured that the ulimit will not be exceeded when grading.